 Your class will be divided into small teams of 5-6 students.
-Hand-picked to maximize your potential for personal growth, each team member has a different personal and professional background.
+Chosen to maximize your potential for personal growth, each team member has a different personal and professional background.
 Crafted to both challenge and inspire you, this team-based model adds to your academic experience.
 The goal is to create diverse teams that mimic a real-world global work environment, so don't be surprised if every member of your team lives in a different time zone.

 Developing Leadership & Team Skills